What happens to WPARAM, LPARAM, and LRESULT when they travel between 32-bit and 64-bit windows?

 Even if you didn't know that, you could look it up in the header file.

-are 32 bits wide on 32-bit systems and 64 bits wide on 64-bit systems.
+WPARAM, LPARAM, and LRESULT are 32 bits wide on 32-bit systems and 64 bits wide on 64-bit systems.
 What happens when a 32-bit process sends a message to a 64-bit window or vice versa?There's really only one choice when converting a 64-bit value to a 32-bit value: Truncation.
 When a 64-bit process sends a message to a 32-bit window, the 64-bit

-back to a 32-bit sender, the value is truncated.But converting a 32-bit value to a 64-bit value introduces a choice: Do you zero-extend or sign-extend?
+WPARAM and LPARAM values are truncated to 32 bits.
+Similarly, when a 64-bit window returns an LRESULT back to a 32-bit sender, the value is truncated.But converting a 32-bit value to a 64-bit value introduces a choice: Do you zero-extend or sign-extend?

 The answer is obvious if you remember the history of

-, or if you just look at the header file.The
+WPARAM, LPARAM, and LRESULT, or if you just look at the header file.The

-are sign-extended.If you remember that
+WPARAM is zero-extended, while LPARAM and LRESULT are sign-extended.If you remember that

-is a signed type (therefore sign-extended).Even if you didn't know that, you could look it up in the header file.
+WPARAM used to be a WORD and LPARAM and LRESULT used to be LONG, then this follows from the fact that WORD is an unsigned type (therefore zero-extended) and LONG is a signed type (therefore sign-extended).Even if you didn't know that, you could look it up in the header file.

 typedef UINT_PTR WPARAM;